 The first thing I want to point out about liposuction is that it's not an armchair solution to diet and regular exercise.
 In the past, people who had this treatment had tried all other ways to lose weight but to no avail.
 It was, I suppose, a drastic last-resort measure.
 Well, that was then and this is now.
 The technology has since moved on, and so has the safety aspect of the surgery and its recovery time.
 It's still not an alternative weight loss remedy, but it is one of the tools that can help folks reclaimed their lives and move on.

 Today, liposuction can be performed as part of a cosmetic surgical procedure.
-One of my friends had it done once in combination with some other surgery she was having done, in her case it was a tummy-tuck (abdominoplasty).
+One of my friends had it done once in combination with some other surgery she was having done, in her case it was a tummy tuck (read our comparison between liposuction and abdominoplasty).
 Unfortunately, she ended up putting the weight back on not long after surgery.
 The only difference was that the fatty bulges appeared in different places to where the liposuction was performed.
 It all looked a bit odd really, kind of misshapen.
-This is what I mean about how this isn’t an armchair solution to weight loss.
-It’s not used to treat problems of clinical obesity either.
+This is what I mean about how this isn't an armchair solution to weight loss.
+It's not used to treat problems of clinical obesity either.
 Any surgery of this kind has to be followed by healthier lifestyle changes.
 The surgery is there to help improve appearance, not to treat any underlying health conditions.

 It's not only done as a cosmetic procedure.
 Sometimes, this type of surgery is carried out for health reasons other than weight loss, some of which include: